jericson/jericson.github.io/resume-tech.md

   plugin](https://github.com/jericson/discourse-contact-plugin) that
   does just that.
-Then I created [a plugin to accept reviews](https://github.com/jericson/discourse-review-plugin) from customers who can't be bothered to create an account/.
+Then I created [a plugin to accept reviews](https://github.com/jericson/discourse-review-plugin) from customers who can't be bothered to create an account.
 * For College Confidential created a process to import Department of Education data (updated several times a year) into PostgreSQL and generate school profiles using ERB templates.
 Using Discourse's API,